 Calanques National Park (France)

-Climbers from all over Europe have known this place since the 1970s: Its limestone cliffs overlook the sea and offer perfect climbing conditions year round.
+Located relatively close to the city of Marseille, the park’s dramatic limestone cliffs overlook the sea, and offer perfect climbing conditions year round.

 Abruzzo National Park (Italy)